How Many Hard Drives Can a PC Have?

 SATA and PCIe Hard Drives

-Before we go into how many hard drives a PC can have, we’d like to briefly talk about the type of hard drives you can install.
+Before we go into how many hard drives a PC can have, I’d like to discuss the type of hard drives you can install briefly.

 There are two interfaces that you can use to add hard drives: